yousefja/nori/journal.md

 \# NORI - Neighborhood Opportunity and Resilience Index (MVP) -> working title

-The goal is to be able to target neighborhoods for interventions and developments.
-To build equity accordingly.
+The goal is to be able to target and prioritize specific neighborhoods for interventions and developments in order to build more equitable socioeconomic outcomes for all.
 1. We identify which neighborhoods are doing well (the people are healthy, educated, and in good economic standing)
 2. We identify which neighborhoods are not doing well (high disease prevalence, lack of economic mobility and opportunity).
 3. We try and understand what the structural differences are between these neighborhoods that explain the different outcomes we are observing in their populations.